December 2024

 Internal Control: The Invisible Guardian of Success

 Imagine running a factory without locks on the doors, managing finances without tracking expenses, or relying on unverified information to make critical decisions.
 Chaos, inefficiency, and risk would abound.
 This is why internal control exists—not as an afterthought, but as the invisible guardian that keeps organizations safe, compliant, and efficient.
 Let’s explore what makes internal control indispensable and how it shapes the foundation of success.
-1. What is Internal Control?
-Definition Internal control is more than just rules and checklists; it’s a dynamic framework of processes, policies, and systems designed to help organizations achieve their goals.… Read more
+According to the Committee of Sponsoring Organizations of the Treadway Commission (COSO), internal control is “a process designed to provide reasonable assurance regarding the achievement of objectives related to operations, reporting, and compliance.”… Read more

 Accounting